freeCodeCamp/freeCodeCamp/guide/english/react/context-api/index.md

 export default TimeProvider;
 ```

-And back on our Consumer :
+And back in our Consumer :

 ```javascript
 // on ShowTime.js